GenericMappingTools/gmt/README.md

 ## Building GMT (quick start)

 This is just a quick start description.
-For a more thorough description read more on [Building GMT with CMake](Building_GMT_with_CMake.md)
+For a more thorough description read more on [Building GMT](BUIDING.md)

 Checkout GMT from its GitHub repository: